History

 together.

-chart can be left on the wall for students to refer to throughout the year to
+can be left on the wall for students to refer to throughout the year to get

-get some context, for example when they study westward expansion, urbanization,
+some context, for example when they study westward expansion, urbanization, or

 textbook.
 The chart may also raise